open/close all folders

 - Just try to read It after seeing the television movie and not visualize everybody as from that, especially Tim Curry.

 - Some of the voices that Jim Dale gives the characters of the Harry Potter universe can be, for some, quite hard to unhear.
 Snape and Umbridge being the worst offenders.

 - Pretty hard not to hear Leo McKern when reading a Rumpole of the Bailey story— especially later ones.
 You may even start to hear other actors from the show in their respective characters.

 - It isn't possible to read any of the Sharpe novels by Bernard Cornwell and not hear all Sharpe's dialogue in Sean Bean's accent.
 Especially since Cornwell Ret Canoned in that Sharpe grew up in Yorkshire.

-- Likewise with the Inspector Morse novels by Colin Dexter, given the definitive portrayals of Morse and Lewis by John Thaw and Kevin Whately respectively, to the point that Dexter started writing the characters with the actors in mind.
+- Inspector Morse novels by Colin Dexter, given the definitive portrayals of Morse and Lewis by John Thaw and Kevin Whately respectively, to the point that Dexter started writing the characters with the actors in mind.

 - Just try to read the lyrics to a song you know, and read them in your head as if they were a poem or spoken words and not to the tune of the song.
 Just try it.

 - This is actually a really useful exercise for actors.
 The trick is to separate the words on the screen/paper from one's memory of the song.